 Coming Soon!
 Click here for Occupational Therapy Profession Overview & Details

 Doctors of Optometry (ODs) are the independent primary health care professionals for the eye.
 Optometrists examine the eyes and other parts of the visual system.
 They also diagnose and treat visual problems and manage diseases, injuries, and other disorders of the eyes.
 They prescribe eyeglasses or contact lenses as needed.

 Pharmacists (PharmDs) dispense medications prescribed by health practitioners and monitor patient health.
 They advise physicians and other health practitioners on the selection, dosages, interactions, and side effects of medications.

 Doctors of Physical Therapy (DPTs) treat patients with injuries, disabilities, and disease, and can work with a variety of populations with a wide range of functional problems.
 Physical therapy uses physical methods to assist patients with functional problems from injuries or illnesses.

 A Doctor of Podiatric Medicine (DPM), also known as a podiatric physician or surgeon, specializes in the prevention, diagnosis, and treatment of foot disorders, diseases and injuries.

 Coming Soon!
 Click here for Podiatric Medicine Profession Overview & Details

 Public Health professionals improve human health and quality of life through the prevention and treatment of disease and other physical and mental health conditions, through the promotion of healthy behaviors and the analysis of global research and data.

 Veterinarians (DVM or VMD) care for the health of animals and work to improve public health.
 They diagnose, treat, and research medical conditions and diseases of pets, livestock, and other animals.

 Coming Soon!
-Click here for Veterinary Medicine Profession Overview & Details
+Click here for Other Health Care Professions Overview & Details